-The ePrivacy Directive (also known as the EU cookie law) is an EU regulation that controls how your website can process personal data and utilize it for European Union visitors.
+The ePrivacy Directive (also known as the EU cookie law) is a European Union regulation that controls how your website, through cookies and trackers, collects and processes the personal data of EU Citizens.

 According to the EU Cookie Law, if your website has visitors from within the EU, you must –

-Combined with the EU’s GDPR, the EU cookie law forms an overarching data privacy umbrella in Europe.
-This includes any website that has visitors from within the EU, regardless of where the business is located in the world.
+Combined with the EU's GDPR, the EU cookie law forms an overarching data privacy umbrella in Europe.
+This includes any website with visitors from within the EU, regardless of where the business is located worldwide.

-Like Brazil’s LGPD and South Africa’s POPIA, many newer data privacy laws draw inspiration from the EU’s data privacy regime, including the ePrivacy Directive’s requirements for cookies.
+Like Brazil's LGPD and South Africa's POPIA, many newer data privacy laws draw inspiration from the EU's data privacy regime, including the ePrivacy Directive's cookie requirements.

 How does it work?
 How do you obtain explicit user consent on your website, and what qualifies as valid, "explicit" user consent?

-Each member state’s data protection authority oversees the enforcement of the EU cookie law at a national level.
-Still, it does so based on the broader guidelines issued by the European Data Protection Board (EDPB), consisting of representatives from each country.
+Each member state's data protection authority oversees the enforcement of the EU cookie law at a national level.
+Still, it does so based on the vast guidelines issued by the European Data Protection Board (EDPB), which consists of representatives from each country.

 Under the EDPB, "valid" is defined to be: